sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 # Troubleshoot
 - Unstable Internet connection could cause errors when you push the changes.
 Try again when the connection becomes stable.

-- Is the Terminal tab not visible?
+- Is the Terminal tab not visible in RStudio?
 Press *Ctrl+Shift+P* to bring up Command Palette > Type Show Terminal > Press Enter.
 *Note the option changes from Off to On with Enter key.*
 Restart RStudio and you'll see the Terminal tab.